CAU-Tstega/Text-steganalysis/README.md

-Text Steganalysis PyTorch 1.10
+# Text Steganalysis PyTorch 1.10

-=
-this repository contains a PyTorch reimplementation for previously prevailing text steganalysis methods based on Deep Learning.
+#### This repository contains a PyTorch reimplementation for previously prevailing text steganalysis methods based on Deep Learning.

-The metrics for these methods include Detection Accuracy (A), Recall (R), Precision (P).
+#### The metrics for these methods include Detection Accuracy (A), Recall (R), Precision (P).

-The codebase is heavily inspired by the [Pytorch implementation for text classification.](https://github.com/649453932/Chinese-Text-Classification-Pytorch)
+#### The codebase is heavily inspired by the [Pytorch implementation for text classification.](https://github.com/649453932/Chinese-Text-Classification-Pytorch)